 On the international front, Sangreal has supported the Miracle Foundation, an organization that helps India’s orphans.
 Sheth is the son of an Indian immigrant.

 CONSERVATION: The Foundation's conservation grantmaking category, meanwhile, supports "environmental efforts that strive to repair the damage that has already been done to our earth, and to protect all inhabitants of our world, giving our global community a brighter tomorrow."
-Sheth serves as chairman of the board of Global Wildlife Conservation, which the family strongly supports.
-Other grantees include Fundaeco; ProAves, which focuses on the study and conservation of Colombian biodiversity; and Shedd Aquarium in Chicago.
+Sheth serves as chairman of the board of Global Wildlife Conservation and the foundation recently gave a $15 million matching gift to the organization.
+Other grantees include Fundaeco; ProAves, which focuses on the study and conservation of Colombian biodiversity; and Lost Species.

-LOOKING FORWARD: Sheth is barely into his 40s and still very much engaged in business.
+LOOKING FORWARD: Sheth is in his 40s and still very much engaged in business.
 But this billionaire family should be watched for greater giving down the line.
 Despite their Austin base, the couple's grantmaking already touches regions in several parts of the country and the world.